 Regular visits to the gynaecologist is one of a woman’s important yearly checkups.
 This allows you to be evaluated by undergoing the appropriate screening tests.
 Breast examinations and pelvic examinations are just some of the health assessments done in a well-woman checkup

 What many may see to be a waste of time having found no need to see their gynaecologist is actually a good investment for your health.
 There are several health conditions, such as cervical or ovarian cancer, that doesn’t show symptoms early on.
 This makes regular screening very helpful in detecting anything that are out of the ordinary.
 Early detection gives you a good chance of managing the problem, better yet, preventing it.

 A regular pap smear, blood workup, or mammogram are just some of the screening exams available for women today.
 Not making the time may cause you to miss out on your chances of avoiding preventable diseases that could even cost you your life.

 The importance of vaccines is also emphasized for pregnant women.
 A consultation will help you to be aware of the kinds of vaccines that you must have and when to get them.
-Making sure that your vaccines are up-to-date will help protect you and your baby from serious diseases.
+Making sure that your vaccines are up-to-date will provide you and your baby with the right protection from serious diseases.

 It is time for women to be proactive with their health since there are several solutions available today that can help prevent or even protect you from several diseases.
 Gynaecological problems are some of those insidious conditions that slowly gets worse over time if you allow them to linger.
 It is up to you to act on it now.
 As the the old adage says, “prevention is better than cure.”